-109. ITPs must meet any statutory responsibilities they have in relation to financial accounts, audit, and other legal, financial and governance requirements.
-Legislation and guidance most common to ITPs is summarised in paragraphs 111 to 121.

-110. ITPs receive funding under grant funding agreements and contracts with ESFA.
+- 111. ITPs must meet any statutory responsibilities they have in relation to financial accounts, audit, and other legal, financial and governance requirements.
+Legislation and guidance most common to ITPs are summarised in paragraphs 112 to 122. - 112.
+ITPs receive funding under grant funding agreements and contracts with ESFA.
 These set out in detail the requirements placed on and responsibilities of ITPs, and that any mandatory requirements of this Code form a condition of funding.
 For a complete picture of ESFA's assurance requirements, the Code should be read alongside ESFA's grant funding agreements and contracts.
-Some ITPs also receive funding under grant funding agreements and contracts with MCAs or the GLA in respect of devolved adult education funding, which also require compliance with this Code.

-111. All ITPs may be subject to a funding audit by ESFA in respect of funds received (paragraphs 9 to 13).
+Some ITPs also receive funding under grant funding agreements and contracts with MCAs or the GLA in respect of devolved adult education funding, which also require compliance with this Code. - 113.
+All ITPs may be subject to a funding audit by ESFA in respect of funds received (paragraphs 8 to 12).